pakbaz/XamarinCognitiveVisionApi/README.md

 # XamarinCognitiveVisionApi
 Microsoft Cognitive Services/Vision API Xamarin Implementation for Native Android, IOS and UWP Windows Apps

-This Project for most cases is the exact same implementation that is described and published in an [MSDN article Issued Back in Nov 2016](https://msdn.microsoft.com/en-us/magazine/mt788620.aspx) with minor tweaks and enhancements.
+This Project for most cases is the exact same implementation that is described and published in an [MSDN article Issued Back in Nov 2016](https://msdn.microsoft.com/en-us/magazine/mt788620.aspx) with tweaks, enhancements, compatibility and bug fixes.
-Whats been done in this project is that it combines all three cases that is Image Analysis, OCR and InModelAnalysis for celebrity face detection.
-Also project has been recompiled in VisualStudio 2017 and packages are updated.
+This project combines all three cases that has been described in the article(Image Analysis, OCR and InModelAnalysis) for Image description, text detection and celebrity face detection.
+Also, project has been recompiled in VisualStudio 2017 and packages are updated.

+## Description
 This Project is using Xamarin Forms technology in Form of Portable Class Library or PCL.
 Its a Cross platform project with Cross Platform UI and Code written in C# Language that compiles natively to Android, iOS and UWP Windows Platform.
 It Uses Native Camera and Library Component of mobile device to take a photo or upload a photo, then uses Project Oxford Vision Api Nuget Package that Utilizes Microsoft Cognitive Services [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api)